chloen3/Closet-Project/README.md

 # 👚 Closet 1821

 Closet 1821 is a full-stack web app for renting and selling clothing.
-Users can sign up, post garments with multiple images, browse listings, filter by category, edit or remove their own items, and notify sellers via email—all powered by AI-assisted categorization and cloud services.
+Users can sign up, post garments with multiple images, browse listings, filter by category, remove their own items, and notify sellers via email—all powered by AI-assisted categorization and GCP.

 ---